okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023/index.md

 #### PBKDF2 Hashing Algorithm support is GA in Production

 Okta now supports Password-Based Key Derivation Function 2 (PBKDF2) for hashing imported user passwords.
-This hashing algorithm is used to reduce the vulnerabilities of brute-force attacks. <!-- OKTA-563886-->
+This hashing algorithm is used to reduce vulnerabilities to brute-force attacks. <!-- OKTA-563886-->

 #### Revoke user sessions is GA in Production